Vibhav70/etl-airflow-postgres/README.md

-# ETL Pipeline with Apache Airflow
+# ETL Pipeline with Apache Airflow for NASA APOD

 ## Overview
 This project demonstrates an ETL (Extract, Transform, Load) pipeline implemented using **Apache Airflow**.
-The pipeline fetches data from NASA's API, processes and transforms the data, and loads it into a **PostgreSQL database** using Airflow's **PostgresHook**.
+The pipeline fetches data from NASA's Astronomy Picture of the Day (APOD) API, processes and transforms the data, and loads it into a **PostgreSQL database** using Airflow's **PostgresHook**.

 ---

 ## Features
-- **Data Extraction:** Fetch data from NASA API.
+- **Data Extraction:** Fetch data from NASA APOD API.
 - **Data Transformation:** Process and clean the extracted data.
 - **Data Loading:** Store the transformed data into a PostgreSQL database.
 - **Automation:** Schedule and manage workflows using Apache Airflow.